Art at Glyndebourne

 As well as artists, Glyndebourne has also worked in association with galleries and curators, including a two year partnership between 2015-2017 with world-renowned contemporary art gallery, White Cube.
 During this time, London-based architectural studio Carmody Groarke created a temporary structure on site that housed temporary exhibitions of works by Georg Baselitz (2015), Raqib Shaw (2016) and Rachel Kneebone (2017).

-The gardens and walkways of the theatre building have always been home to sculpture and numerous leading sculptors have had works exhibited on site, including Peter Randall-Page, Tony Cragg, Barry Flanagan, Anthony Gormley, Lucy Unwin and Nick Hornby.
-Alongside temporary installations, the grounds are also graced with Nic Fiddian-Green’s Horse at Water, acquire by Glyndebourne in 2011 and Draped Reclining Woman (1957-8) by the pioneering 20th century sculptor Henry Moore, which has been on long-term loan from the Tate since 1994.
+The gardens and walkways of the theatre building have always been home to sculpture and numerous leading sculptors have had works exhibited on-site, including Peter Randall-Page, Tony Cragg, Barry Flanagan, Anthony Gormley, Lucy Unwin, Nick Hornby and Nicholas Hare.
+Alongside temporary installations, the grounds are also graced with Nic Fiddian-Green’s Horse at Water, acquire by Glyndebourne in 2011 and Draped Reclining Woman (1957-8) by the pioneering 20th-century sculptor Henry Moore, which has been on long-term loan from the Tate since 1994.